Open Nav

 You've seen our fantasy football rankings for your format.

 But rankings paint an incomplete picture.
-Just because two players sit back to back doesn't mean they're separated by the same amount as each successive set of players.
+Just because two players are listed back to back doesn't mean they're equals — or even close.
+Sometimes the difference is razor thin.
+Other times, it's a canyon.

 Fantasy football tiers help you see those gaps in the rankings.
 The result: A more complete understanding of the draft landscape.
-And a better chance to capture maximum value with each of your picks.
+That means fewer panic picks, smarter gambles, and a better shot at building a championship-winning roster.

 QB Tiers (Quarterback)